 Ballet Folklórico México Danza has been a proud member of the Bay Area community since 1991.
 Our non-profit dance company is dedicated to presenting the beautiful, cultural heritage of Mexico through folkloric dance.

-We perform at the San Francisco Ethnic Dance Festival each year, and our annual "Nutcracker Piñata" has become a beloved holiday tradition.
+We've performed at the San Francisco Ethnic Dance Festival multiple times, and our annual "Nutcracker Piñata" has become a beloved holiday tradition.
 The show tells the classic story of "The Nutcracker," with a fusion of Mexican folklore.

 Based in Hayward, Ballet Folklórico México Danza was founded by René González, with collaboration from Martín Romero of Mexico City.
 González and Romero each have over 30 years of dance experience at national and international levels.